Mordecai Spector: Life and works

-Mordechai Spector was born into a Hasidic family and received a strict religious education.
-During his teenage years, he met writer Yitskhok Yoyel Linetski and playwright Avrom Goldfadn, considered to be the father of Yiddish theater, and got involved with literature of the contemporary Haskalah (also called Jewish Enlightenment) movement.
+Mordechai Spector was born on 10 May 1858, in Uman, Ukraine.
+He was born into a Hasidic family and received a strict religious education.
+During his teenage years, he met writer Yitskhok Yoyel Linetski and playwright Avrom Goldfadn, considered to be the father of Yiddish theater, and got involved with literature of the contemporary Haskalah movement (also called Jewish Enlightenment), which promoted a renewal of the Hebrew language but also a new interest in rationalism, enquiry, and secular culture.
 He started writing relatively young: his first work, Roman On a Nomen (Novel without a Title), appeared in installments in the St. Petersburg-based newspaper Yidishes Folksblat in 1883 when he was 24 years old.
 He also published multiple feuilletons in the same newspaper, ran by Alexander Zederbaum.

 The following year he published his breakthrough work, a novel of Zionist inspiration entitled Der Yidisher Muzhik (The Jewish Farmer, 1884) which advocated for a return to the ancestral lands.
 Following the success of this second novel, Zederbaum invited Spector to join him in St. Petersburg as an assistant editor to the Yidishes Folksblat.
 Over the course of the following three years, he published numerous feuilletons, reviews, travel sketches, and short stories influenced by the realistic genre of the Haskalah.
 During his last year in St. Petersburg, in 1886, Spector married Berta Friedberg, the daughter of Hebrew and Yiddish author Abraham Shalom Friedberg.
 Herself a writer, she later collaborated with him on several works, and published under the pen name Isabella Grinevskaya multiple novels on education and against the idea of assimilation.

 In 1887, following Spector's failed attempts to publish his own newspaper in St. Petersburg, he and his wife settled down in Warsaw and Spector started curating Hoyz-fraynd, a Yiddish literary anthology in five volumes published between 1887 and 1896 to whom both he andhis wife contributed, in addition to multiple other Yiddish authors.
 The collection also includes Spector's longest but unfinished historical novel Baal Shem-Tov, which pushed the boundaries of typical Haskalah literature and cast an innovative and positive light onto the beginnings of Hassidism.
 Starting from 1894, Spector collaborated with I. L. Peretz, Jacob Dinezon, and David Pinski on Di yontef bletlekh (Holiday Pages), another landmark Yiddish literary anthology, as well as Vokhedige bletlekh (Weekly Pages).
 He also worked intensively on Jewish folklore: he collected thousands of Jewish sayings, proverbs, incantations and other folk expressions submitted by his readers, and he published them in the Hoyz-fraynd as well as in a separate publication entitled Di yidishe shprikhverter (The Yiddish sayings).